-To Forgive, Or Not To Forgive: Is Forgiveness Required For Good Hypnotherapy?
+To Forgive, Or Not To Forgive: Is Forgiveness Required For Good Hypnosis?

 Calvin D. Banyan, MA, BCH, CI

-This article was written in response to some messages that I received because I belong to an email list made up of Hypnotherapists.
+This article was written in response to some messages that I received because I belong to an email list made up of Hypnotists.
 One email led to a whole string of messages.
-It resulted in a fascinating exchange of ideas on the question of "Is it wise to place so much importance on forgiveness when doing therapy?"
+It resulted in a fascinating exchange of ideas on the question of "Is it wise to place so much importance on forgiveness when doing hypnosis?"

 To keep things brief, I will shorten and paraphrase the first email, and limit it to only the information pertinent to this article.

 I would like to discuss forgiveness with this group.
 I am constantly reminded of the "importance of forgiveness."
 However, I have come to believe that for some of the individuals that I work with, forgiveness is just too much to ask of them.
 If I am not successful in getting these clients to forgive the ones that hurt them, they may feel guilty, which could cause them even more problems than the ones that they already have!
 Furthermore, I doubt how effective forgiveness really is.
 Why not just go for a neutrality or letting go of the problem or person?
 Isn't that what we are really going for with forgiveness anyway??